 What is conversational AI?

-Conversational AI definition: artificial intelligence technologies that use data, machine learning and natural language processing (NLP) to recognise speech and text inputs and respond to users in their chosen language.
+Conversational AI definition: artificial intelligence technologies that use data, machine learning and natural language processing (NLP) to recognise text and speech inputs and respond to users in their chosen language.

 “Conversational AI is basically a machine talking with a human,” says Giovanna Chethuan Esguerra, a customer success consultant at Zendesk.
 “It can be through chatbot in a chat or messaging channel or through a voice assistant on the phone.”